mesa/mesa/mesa/visualization/icons/README.md

 # Mesa Agent Icon Library

-A collection of minimal, performance-optimized SVG icons for agent-based model visualization.
+A collection of minimal, performance-optimized icons for agent-based model visualization.

 ## Overview

-This directory contains bundled SVG icons that can be used to represent agents in Mesa visualizations.
-The icons are designed to be lightweight, customizable, and easy to integrate with Python visualization backends.
+This directory contains bundled icons (both SVG and pre-rendered PNG) that can be used to represent agents in Mesa visualizations.
+The icons are designed to be lightweight, customizable, and work out of the box with no extra dependencies.

 ## Usage